 Richmond's Jackson Ward neighborhood is considered "The Birthplace of Black Capitalism."
 Don't miss sites honoring African Americans who helped shape the nation as we know it today: Maggie L. Walker National Historic Site, Black History Museum & Cultural Center, and the L. Douglas Wilder Library at Virginia Union University.

 Take the Civil War Trails that follow the campaigns to see preserved battlefields through Richmond, Petersburg and finally, on to Appomattox.
-Visit sites like The American Civil War Center at Historic Tredegar, Pamplin Historical Park & The National Museum of the Civil War Soldier and Appomattox Court House & National Historical Park.
+Visit sites like The American Civil War Museum with sites at Historic Tredegar, Appomattox, and The White House of the Confederacy and Pamplin Historical Park & The National Museum of the Civil War Soldier..

 Other historical sites in Central Virginia include those of the presidential variety: Thomas Jefferson's Monticello, James Monroe's Highland, and James Madison's Montpelier.